kashem-khondaker/FitPilotPro/README.md

   - Memberships
   - Attendance
   - Feedback
+  - Payments

 ### 8. Deployment

 - The application is deployed on a secure and scalable hosting platform.

+### 9. Update Details

+- Members can update their profile details, including name, bio, and contact information.
+- Admins and Staff can update membership plans, fitness class schedules, and payment records.
+- All updates are logged for audit purposes.

 ## Installation